Exceptional isomorphisms between complements of affine plane curves: Introduction

 Then, the proof of Theorem~\ref{Theorem:ComplementProblemAllFields} follows by providing an appropriate pair $(P, \lambda)$ for every field.
 The case of infinite fields is quite easy.
 Indeed, if $\k$ is infinite and $P\in \k[t]$ is a polynomial with at least $3$ roots in $\overline{\k}$, then $\Spec(\k[t,\frac{1}{P}])$ and $\Spec(\k[t,\frac{1}{Q}])$ are not isomorphic, for a general element $\lambda \in \k$ (Lemma~\ref{lemma: P and Q are not isomorphic for a general lambda}).
 This shows that the isomorphism type of counterexamples to the Complement Problem is as large as possible (indeed, by Theorem~\ref{RigidityThm}\eqref{RigidityThmPQ}, any curves $C,D \subset \A^2$ providing a counterexample to the Complement Problem are necessarily isomorphic to open subsets of $\A^1$ with at least three complement $\kk$-points).

 We finish this introduction by presenting some easy consequences of Theorem~\ref{Theorem:ComplementProblemAllFields} that are further elaborated in Section~\ref{Related}:

 $(i)$ The negative answer to the Complement Problem for $n=2$ directly gives a negative answer for any $n\ge 3$ (Proposition~\ref{Prop:Products}): Our construction produces, for each $n\ge 3$, two geometrically irreducible smooth closed hypersurfaces $E,F \subset \A^n$ which are not isomorphic, but whose complements $\A^n\setminus E$ and $\A^n\setminus F$ are isomorphic (Corollary~\ref{Coro:HighDimExp}).
 All the hypersurfaces constructed this way are isomorphic to $\A^{n-2}\times C$ for some open subset $C\subset \A^1$.
-This does not allow to give singular examples like the ones of \cite{Pol16}, but provides a different type of examples.
+This does not allow us to give singular examples like those of \cite{Pol16}, but provides a different type of example.

-$(ii)$ Choosing $\k=\C$, our construction gives families of closed complex curves $C,D\subset \C^2$ whose complements are biholomorphic (because they are isomorphic as algebraic varieties), but which are not biholomorphic (Proposition~\ref{Prop:Curvesholomorphic}).
-From this directly follows the existence of algebraic hypersurfaces $E,F\subset \C^n$ which are complex manifolds that are not biholomorphic, but have biholomorphic complements, for every $n \ge 2$ (Corollary~\ref{Coro:Holhighdimension}).
-This answers a question posed in \cite{Pol16}.
+$(ii)$ Choosing $\k=\C$, our construction gives families of closed complex curves $C,D\subset \C^2$ whose complements are biholomorphic (because they are isomorphic as algebraic varieties), but which are not themselves biholomorphic (Proposition~\ref{Prop:Curvesholomorphic}).
+From this there directly follows the existence of algebraic hypersurfaces $E,F\subset \C^n$ which are complex manifolds that are not biholomorphic, but have biholomorphic complements, for every $n \ge 2$ (Corollary~\ref{Coro:Holhighdimension}).
+This answers a question asked in \cite{Pol16}.
 Note that in the counterexamples of \cite{Pol16}, if both hypersurfaces are smooth, then they are always biholomorphic (even if they are not isomorphic as algebraic varieties).

 The authors thank Hanspeter Kraft, Lucy Moser-Jauslin and Pierre-Marie Poloni for interesting discussions during the preparation of this article.